Miss Elizabeth: Mega Powers (1988–1989)

 The tension between Hogan and Savage continued to build at the 1989 Royal Rumble when Hogan "accidentally" eliminated Savage.
-An angered Savage then confronted Hogan in the ring, causing Elizabeth to rush to the ring to play the role of peacemaker.
+An angered Savage confronted Hogan in the ring, causing Elizabeth to rush to the ring to play the peacemaker.
 After the match was over, Jesse Ventura interviewed Savage and claimed he could see problems between the Mega Powers, something Savage unconvincingly denied.

 Meanwhile, tension continued to build within the Mega Powers, and on The Main Event II, aired live on February 3, 1989, Savage could no longer contain his growing anger toward Hogan.
 The sequence of events began when Akeem threw Savage onto Elizabeth, who was knocked unconscious from the force of the blow.
 Hogan immediately ran to Elizabeth's aid and, distraught and fearing the worst, carried her to the backstage area for medical attention; the match continued in the meantime, with Akeem and Big Boss Man working Savage over.
 Elizabeth eventually regained consciousness and asked Hogan to return to the ring.
 However, Savage, furious over being left to take a beating, slapped Hogan in the face and, after having some choice words, left him to face the Twin Towers alone (Hogan went on to win the match single handed).
 Following the match, Savage and Hogan had a loud verbal argument backstage while Elizabeth was receiving medical attention, which culminated with Savage striking Hogan with the championship belt and beating him down, thus splitting the Mega Powers.

 The dissolution of the Mega Powers led Hogan to challenge Savage for the WWF World Heavyweight Championship in the main event of WrestleMania V in April 1989.
 In the build-up to the event, Savage appeared in a series of televised promos accusing Hogan of "lusting after Elizabeth" with video footage of past incidents, edited in a context to push Hogan as a jealous, sore heel.
 Hogan responded by defending his behavior (with more complete footage from the same incidents, to push him as the face).
 After weeks of speculation as to whose corner she would stand in at WrestleMania V, Elizabeth announced she would stand in a "neutral" corner.
 During the Hogan-Savage match, Elizabeth got in the way of both wrestlers several times and was eventually sent from ringside; Hogan went on to win Savage's WWF World Heavyweight Championship.
-Following WrestleMania V, Savage ended his partnership with Miss Elizabeth, adopting Sensational Sherri as his new valet.
+Following WrestleMania V, Savage ended his partnership with Miss Elizabeth, adopting Sensational Sherri as his new manager.